vthwang/Vincent-Corner-Hexo/source/about/index.md

 ### _EXPERIENCE_
 **Senior Software Engineer** at _IC3 Network Co., Ltd._
 Jan 2022 - Present
-Location: Paris, France (Remote)
+Paris, France (Remote)
-Use Golang as the main development language.
-Running the apps on the Kubernetes.
+- **Murmurations**: Designed and implemented a microservice with Go and Kubernetes, which helps validate store profiles against schemas and provides API for later aggregation.
+Currently, it has validated more than 10K store profiles.
+Examined company search API response time implemented with the full-text search mechanism in MongoDB, and combined it with Elasticsearch to rewrite the implementation in Go, ultimately increasing the speed **by 53%**.
+Architected a continuous build-test-deployment (CI/CD) system using GitHub Actions to support weekly releases and out-of-cycle releases, increasing development efficiency **by 30%**.
+Also, add newman E2E tests, make sure the service works as expected.
+If not, rollback automatically.

 **Senior Software Engineer** at _Dotech Technology Co., Ltd._
 Sep 2020 - Oct 2021 (1 year 2 months)
-Location: Taichung, Taiwan
+Taichung, Taiwan
-Help enterprise renew the official website and re-define old corporation identify with modern design.
-In the meantime, I aborted old language and framework, and rebuilt the whole company's ecosystem.
-Also, I built PTS (Project Tracking System) and use OKR as the main architecture to improve teams working efficiency.
-Overall, company's project progress increase 50% than before compared without this system.
+- **BI & SAP (GongCha, Taiwan)**: Moved the services from DigitalOcean to AWS and connected the ERP central system with SAP by using RFC(remote function call).
+Also, we cooperated with Korean engineers and added a BI module in ERP for beverage shops, which increased company's revenue **by 20\%** that year.
+- **Project Tracking System**: Led a team with a frontend engineer and two backend engineers to develop company's internal system.
+I imported OKR concept into this system and increased the numbers of features and bug fixed **by 70%**.
+- **Corporation Identity Transformation**: Led a team with a designer and a programmer to upgrade company's official website and related design document.
+Successfully attract **2 large companies** to sign the contract.

 **Senior Software Engineer** at _Muki Corporation Co., Ltd._
 June 2020 - Aug 2020 (3 months)
-Location: Taichung, Taiwan
+Taichung, Taiwan
-Help enterprise transform from old-fashion development tools to modern development mode.
+- Help enterprise transform from old-fashion development tools to modern development mode.
 Migrate projects from CodeIgniter to Laravel and introduce the git flow to improve the efficiency between team members.

 **SOHO** at _Fishbone Creative Co., Ltd._
-Location: Taichung, Taiwan
+Taichung, Taiwan
 April 2020 - May 2020 (2 months)
-Working on E-commerce and brand image websites.
+- **GladLess**: Using Laravel to build the complete functions for E-commerce.
+There are two platforms for user and manager respectively.
+Management platform includes permission management, merchandise management, SKU management, order management, storage management.
+User platform includes shopping cart, order, payment, review, refund, coupon.

 **Project Manager** at _Shanghai Pu-Yu Software Development Co., Ltd._
-Location: Shanghai, China
+Shanghai, China
 November 2018 - March 2020 (1 year 5 months)
-Responsible for understanding clients' demands, arrange working schedule and coordinate team members to develop API for mimi-program (WeChat App) and mobile Apps.
+- **ERP Integration**: Led 5 people to integrate Ordering system and storage system with ERP system.
+As a leader, I made a detailed and particular schedule for the timeline and endeavored to users’ demands mining.
+Provided technical supports in functional continuous iteration and upgrading.
+- **Online Ordering System**: Docked with store POS system, and multiple delivery and payment companies, Built a complete online to offline (O2O) ordering system.

-**Junior Software Developer** at _Shanghai Pu-Yu Software Development Co., Ltd._
+**Junior Software Developer**
-Location: Shanghai, China
 August 2017 - October 2018 (1 year 3 months)
-Help clients build official website by using WordPress and PHP + Mysql.
-In 2018, I imported Laravel framework and Gitlab Services to our company and applied this development mode to many client's services.
+- **FitnessFactory**: Modernized the official website and made a complete CMS with Laravel framework.

 ***